batfish/pybatfish/README.md

 ## Getting started

 There are two main options for running pybatfish, detailed below:
-* [Docker](#docker-quickstart) - simple, stand alone setup utilizing Jupyter notebooks to interact with Batfish; good for new users working with Batfish
+* **Docker** - simple, stand-alone setup utilizing Jupyter notebooks to interact with Batfish; good for new users working with Batfish
-* [Python](#python-setup) - install pybatfish from source; good for developers or users interested in automation
+* **Python** - install pybatfish from source; good for developers or users interested in automation

 ### Docker Quickstart